klorenz/atom-open-plus/README.md

 Binary files and URLs are opened by external application defined by your OS.

-If word under cursor has no extension, and resolved file does not exist, extension of current file is added to filename.
+If word under cursor has no extension, and resolved file does not exist, extension from current file is added to filename.

 Xikij Support